 On Facebook, ensure you use your personal Facebook account to set up a Page for your organisation.
 You'll then be the 'Admin' of this page and you'll be able to access it through your personal account.
-Facebook may ban you if you set up an individual page pretending to be an organisation, as it requires all personal accounts to be for
+Facebook may ban you if you set up an individual page pretending

-A bad (left) and good (right) example of a Facebook post
+A bad (left) and good (right) example of a Facebook post.